oroinc/documentation/user_guide/ui_components.rst

 Edit Form
 ----------

-Edit form is used to edit the entity records created in the system.
-The only difference between the *"Edit"* form and the *"Create"* form is that previously defined field values are already filled in.
+Edit form is used to edit the entity records.
+The only difference between the *"Edit"* and *"Create"* forms is that previously defined field values are already filled in.

 (Subject to the system needs, some of them cannot be changed).